BiscuitOS/Kernel/tools/demo/mmu/addressing/segment/privilege/README.md

 ## Privilege level checking when loading the SS register

-Privilege level checking also occurs when the SS register is loaded with
+Privilege level checking also occurs when the SS register is loaded with the segment selector for a stack segment.
+Here all privilege levels related to the stack segment must match the CPL; that is, the CPL, the RPL of the stack segment selector, and the DPL of the stack-segment descriptor must be the same.
+If the RPL and DPL are not equal to the CPL, a general-protection exception (#GP) is generated.